I highly recommend that you use these checklists every time you do

 - Did you alphabetize your entries?
 (You shouldn’t alphabetize by “A,”

-- Did you use spaces?
+- Did you use Spaces?
 There should be spaces between every word in every item.
-As well, remember that numbers
+As well, remember that numbers are considered

 there should also be no bold or italics in the works cited.